Polish Catholic Mission: France

 The oldest of all PMK European legations operates from its centre in Paris, already established in the 1830s by such national luminaries as Aleksander Jełowicki its first rector, Adam Mickiewicz, or Juliusz Słowacki all of whom were obliged to emigrate to France after the 1831 November Uprising.
 The hub of the mission is the parish of Notre-Dame-de-l'Assomption, Paris, dedicated to the Assumption of the Blessed Virgin Mary which collaborates with the Polish Adam Mickiewicz school in Paris, next to the Polish Embassy.
 As well as religious instruction, the parish offers Polish lessons for children and young people and various levels of French language teaching.
 There are well over a dozen Polish parishes and chapels in Paris that celebrate Mass in Polish, or in the event that there are Francophone visitors, in both Polish and French language.

 Every year Poles join a special Pilgrimage to the celebrated Sacre-Coeur basilica in Montmartre.
 While Polish burials are scattered in cemeteries across France, a special place is the cemetery des Champeaux de Montmorency, 15km north of Paris in the Val-d'Oise, by the spa of Enghien-les-Bains, much favoured by 19th-c.
 Poles.
 There are almost 300 Polish graves and a Memorial Wall, covering 20th-century events.

 Monsignor Stanisław Jeż was PMK rector in France from 1985 to 2015.
 Since 2015 the role is filled by rev. Bogusław Brzyś.

 Germany

 The Mission began operating in Germany in 1945 in many Polish communities.
 It concentrates on organizing services in Polish and collaborates with Polish schools across the country.
 The Mission owns a social centre, Dom Concordia and publishes a review, Nasze Słowo - "Our Word".

 Sweden

 In Stockholm the Mission is called "Polska Katolska Missionen”.
 The chaplaincy team rents a protestant church where services are held on Sundays and Fridays.
 The Mission does outreach to areas beyond the capital.
 In Malmö the mission operates in the Catholic churches of Maria and Rosengard, with services every Sunday.
-In Göteborg a Mass is celebrated every Sunday in the "Kristus Konungens kyrka".
+In Gothenburg a Mass is celebrated every Sunday in the "Kristus Konungens kyrka".